Where is the PUD building fiber and how do I know if I am eligible?

 What does it cost per month?

-Service from the PUD: Home Internet services from the PUD start at $65/month for 150/150Mbps service and includes a 1Gbps Wifi router.
+Service from the PUD: Home internet services from the PUD start at $65/month for 150/150Mbps service and includes a 1Gig WiFi router.
 We also offer an automatic $20 discount to customers enrolled in our low-income program.
 1-Gig home service starts at $75/month.
 Additional speeds and packages are available.

 Business Internet service starts at $100/month for 1/1Gbps speeds and includes a static IP address for PCI compliance and a 1Gbps Wifi router.
 More info in the Services tab at the top.